No products in the cart.

 We will soon upload pictures to understand the quality of photos that were taken on the Rugby 4.

 The Rugby 4 runs Samsung’s own proprietary operating system.
 This means no app store, but they have included some essential features.
-Email and web browsing are here, and the phone is 4G ready.
+Email and web browsing are here, and, above all, the phone is 4G ready.
 Any browsing or emailing you do will, therefore, be at the second-best available speeds.

 There’s a dedicated GPS button for turn by turn navigation.
-Bluetooth is present for use with in car systems or external speakers, and wi-fi is here for the first time in the Rugby range.
+In addition, bluetooth is present for use with in car systems or external speakers, and wi-fi is here for the first time in the Rugby range.